 - Destination Layer-2 ID(s).

 Source and Destination Layer-2 IDs are included in layer-2 frames sent on the layer-2 link of the PC5 reference point identifying the layer-2 source and destination of these frames.
 Source Layer-2 IDs are always self-assigned by the UE originating the corresponding layer-2 frames.
+A discoverer UE shall ensure that the self-assigned Source Layer-2 IDs for Discovery Solicitation messages are different from the self-assigned Source Layer-2 IDs used for subsequent 5G ProSe Direct Communication messages (including the Direct Communication Request message).